Limit Models in Strictly Stable Abstract Elementary Classes: Introduction

-Our main result (Theorem \ref{uniqueness theorem}) proves this conjecture under Assumption \ref{assm}.
-Here, the ``measure of complexity'' is $\kappa^*_\mu(\K)$, a generalization of the first-order $\kappa(T)$.
+Assumption \ref{assm} collects these assumptions together, and we discuss them following that statement.
+In this statement, the ``measure of complexity'' from Conjecture \ref{stab-conj} is $\kappa^*_\mu(\K)$, a generalization of the first-order $\kappa(T)$ (see Definition \ref{kappastar-def}).
 An important feature of this work is that it explores the underdeveloped field of strictly stable AECs.

-We end with a short comment of the importance of limit models.
+We end with a short comment contextualizing this paper within the body of work on limit models.
 The general arguments for investigating the uniqueness of limit models have appeared before (see \cite{Va1, gvv}).
-Briefly, they give a version of saturated models without dealing with smaller models and give a sense of how difficult it is to create saturated models.
-However, we expect they will take on a greater importance in the context of strictly stable AECs, especially those without assumption of tameness.
+One use is that they give a version of saturated models without dealing with smaller models and give a sense of how difficult it is to create saturated models.
+Many works of AECs take a `local approach' of analyzing $\K_\lambda$ (the models of size $\lambda$) to derive structure on $\K_{\lambda^+}$ (see \cite[Chapter II]{shelahaecbook} or \cite{sh576} for the most prominent examples).
+Because not even the existence of models of size $<\lambda$ is assumed, Galois saturation (which quantifies over smaller models) cannot be used, and limit models have become the standard substitute.
+Moreover, we expect that limit models will take on a greater importance in the context of strictly stable AECs, especially those without assumption of tameness.
 Of the various analogues for AECs (see \cite[Theorem 1.2]{grva}), most have seen extensive analysis, but only in the context of tameness.
-One of the remaining notions (solvability; see \cite[Chapter IV]{shelahaecbook}) seems to have no natural `degeneralization' to stability.
+One of the remaining notions (solvability; see \cite[Chapter IV]{shelahaecbook}) seems to have no weakening to the strictly stable context.
 What remains are $\mu$-superstability and the uniqueness of limit models.
 Thus, it is reasonable to assume that understanding strictly stable AECs will require understanding the connection between `$\mu$-stability' (Assumption \ref{assm} here) and limit models.
 Theorem \ref{uniqueness theorem} is a step towards this understanding.

+After circulating this paper but before publication, Vasey and Mazari-Armida used our results to make further progress in the field.
+Vasey used Theorem \ref{uniqueness theorem} in his work to characterize stable AECs \cite{v-stab-AEC}, especially in terms of unions of sufficiently saturated models being saturated \cite[Theorem 11.11]{v-stab-AEC}.
+Additionally, Vasey \cite[Theorem 3.7]{v-stab-AEC} gives some natural conditions for Assumption \ref{assm}.(\ref{wc-split}) below, which he calls the weak continuity of splitting.
+On the other hand, Mazari-Armida identified naturally occuring strictly stable AECs.
+By analyzing limit models of different cofinalities, he demonstrated that the class of torsion-free abelian groups and the class of finitely Butler groups, both with the pure subgroup relation, are strictly stable AECs \cite{marcos}.

 Section \ref{background-sec} reviews key definitions and facts with Assumption \ref{assm} being the key hypotheses throughout the paper.
 Section \ref{relfulltow-sec} discusses the notion of relatively full towers.
 Section \ref{redtow-sec} discusses reduced towers and proves the key lemma, Theorem \ref{reduced are continuous}.
 Section \ref{ulm-sec} concludes with a proof of the main theorem, Theorem \ref{uniqueness theorem}.